Federal Grant Programs | Federal Loan Programs

 A Federal Direct Unsubsidized Stafford Loan is not based on the student's financial need, but students must also meet specific eligibility requirements.
 Interest is charged throughout the life of the loan.
 The borrower may choose to pay the interest charged on the loan or allow the interest to be capitalized (added to the loan principal).

-Starting July 1st, 2008 the Subsidized Stafford Loan interest rate is fixed at 6 percent for all loans disbursed after that date.
-The Unsubsidized Stafford Loan interest rate is fixed at 6.8 percent.
+Starting July 1st, 2014 the Subsidized and Unsubsidized Stafford Loan interest rate is fixed at 4.66 percent for all loans disbursed after that date.
 The Federal Stafford Loan programs carry both annual and cumulative limits.
 Your Student Aid Report (SAR) lists your cumulative loans, but it is important to keep records of all of your loan transactions.
 You can also review your loan history online at: www.nslds.ed.gov.

 Note: It is important to note that even if a student is financing their education on their own, dependency status is still determined by the school.

 Federal PLUS loans enable parents with good credit histories to borrow money to pay the educational expenses of their children.
 Each child must be a dependent undergraduate student enrolled at least half time in an approved college or university.
 The primary benefit of PLUS Loans is that it allows parents to borrow federally guaranteed low interest loans to help pay for their child's education.
 The loans are not based on need, but when combined with other resources cannot exceed the student's cost of education.
 The interest rate on the Direct PLUS Loan is fixed at 7.4 percent as of July 1, 2014 and deferments apply only to the loan principal, not interest.